jorants/sesam/README.md

  - `<file>` - full path as passed

 If no shorthand is present, then the the full filename is added at the end of the command.

+## Inspiration

+This project is inspired by [mimi](https://github.com/march-linux/mimi).
+However, I did not like everything about mimi, so i wrote my own.